-FFFF - EEEE - Р NNN - S Facility Code (Optional) Equipment Functional Designation - Process Area Equipment Number - Suffix (Optional)
+FFFF - EEEE - Α NNN - S Facility Code (Optional) - Equipment Functional Designation - Area Code Equipment Number 1 Suffix (Optional)

-FFFF is the Facility Code, from Appendix A. The Facility Code will typically be
+FFFF is the Facility Code, from Appendix A. The Facility Code will typically be characters from Section 8.2.

 EEEE is the Equipment Functional Designation, which is comprised of 2 to 4